 The researchers found that “non-students have a higher traditional knowledge grade about edible plants than both rural and urban students.”
-They also found a strong and unexpected similarity between the grades of rural and urban students, which was observed in almost every aspect examined.
+They also found that rural and urban students had very similar grades in almost every aspect examined.

 The group of researchers also found that people without formal education knew better in which season 14 out of the 20 species are available, and they showed greater knowledge about how the plants are eaten or cooked.